blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

 Mobile game in landscape mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Godot is configured to use landscape mode by default.
+Blazium is configured to use landscape mode by default.
 This means you don't need
 to change the display orientation project setting.

 - Set the base window width to ``1280`` and window height to ``720``.